Mutable Queues

 - The first one, introduced with

-, states the postcondition that holds whenever the functionpop
+ensures, states the postcondition that holds whenever the functionpopreturns a valuev. - The second one, introduced by

-Similarly to the push
+Similarly to the push case, the clause modifies indicates that this function

-.
+call may mutate q.
 Note that this applies to the exceptional case as well, and

-that's why we state that q
+that's why we state that q is both empty and not modified.

 Unsafe Version

-Now, let us consider an unsafe variant of pop
+Now, let us consider an unsafe variant of pop that should only be called on a

 non-empty queue, leaving the responsibility of that property to the client code.

-The function does not raise Empty
+The function does not raise Empty anymore but instead expects a non-empty

 argument.
 We can thus add the following precondition to the contract using the

-keyword requires
+keyword requires:

 val unsafe_pop: 'a t -> 'a